kamsar/Rhino/readme.md

 * Place Sitecore.Kernel.dll in \lib\Sitecore\
 * Grab the 'website' folder from a Sitecore zip distribution and copy the contents into Rhino.Website (git will ignore them)
 * Serialize the master database
-* Rename the 'master' serialization folder 'nosqlserialization'
+* Rename the 'master' serialization folder 'nosqlserialization' (or edit the connection string to change the root path)
 * Open the admin and switch to the nosqlserialization database
 * Break things

+## Rhino? ##

+Quite a silly moniker don't you agree?
+Chosen because a Rhino, much like a [Unicorn](https://github.com/kamsar/Unicorn), has a prominent horn.
+Hey, it could have been Narwhal :)

 ## Contributing ##